apooniajjn/paloaltogcp/palo-alto-api-python/README.md

 This repository has below prerequisites:

-1. I am using `spartan` helper which is nothing but `robot framework` cli so either you create a helper os use `robot` cli directly.
+1. I am using `spartan` helper which is nothing but `robot framework` cli so either you create a new helper or use `robot` cli directly.
 2. Update your PAN OS VM details in `variables.robot` file in `test-suites` directory.

 ## How to Use

-We have defined below keywords which will allow user to perform below few operations
+We have defined few keywords which will allow end user to perform below operations

 1. Generate API Key
 2. List Addresses
 3. List Security Policies

-You can always more keywords by adding functions in `paloalto.py` file in `PaloAltoNetworksLibrary`.
+You can always add more keywords by adding python REST API functions in `paloalto.py` file in `PaloAltoNetworksLibrary`.

-Below example show how I am getting address information and security policies on my `vsys1` system:
+Below example show how I am getting addresses information and security policies:

 **Example Output**: